 Immediately After Birth to Five Months Old

-The first five months of a puppy's lifetime are its most impressionable.
+The first five months of a puppy's lifetime are when it's most impressionable.
 This is when you can really shape your puppy's personality.

 First Seven Weeks

 During its first seven few weeks of life, the new puppy will struggle to walk, staggering and falling at intervals.
 A few weeks after birth, the puppy will achieve stability while walking.
 It is very important for a puppy to be with its mother and litter during this time because they will teach the pup necessary behaviors.

 During this period, the mother will instill the importance of obedience and affection in the puppy.
 Carefully socialize the infant dog without removing it from the litter to get it used to human contact.

 The third month of a puppy's life is the perfect time to introduce it to its permanent human family.
 Spend a lot of time with the new puppy to socialize it.
 However, be careful during the puppy's move—around eight weeks or slightly later, the puppy will experience its first fear-impact period.

 During this time, any frightening experience will have a long-lasting impact on the puppy.
 Work to prevent these frightening experiences, and if they do occur, remove the puppy from whatever is causing the fear immediately.